Even the NYT can find better bad propagandists than Lindsay Crouse

 Given that Crouse averages only about one story a month—and her columns are certainly that, stories—between harried, soon-to-be-deleted tweets, she should have no trouble coming up with genuine examples of women who exemplify tangible striving for equality of opportunity, and describing how the world might address the issues these women are tackling.
 But not only is this not a snap for Crouse, it’s impossible, because in addition to over-personalizing almost every topic and freely inventing whatever “facts” she feels her bumbling ad hoc thesis requires, she regularly reveals that she’s genuinely clueless, too.

 Specific goofs aside, the one concept that refuses to go more than a millimeter from the back of my eyeballs when reading anything Crouse writes is logical fallacy.
-This was even more evident than usual in her column yesterday, “So You Want to ‘Save Women’s Sports’?”, which proposes that opposition of transgender girls competing on girls’ sports teams stems from bigotry (not new) and that if the men among these opponents really cared about girls’ and women’s sports, they’d worry about equality instead (a somewhat different twist).
+This was even more evident than usual in her column yesterday, “So You Want to ‘Save Women’s Sports’?”, which proposes that opposition to transgender girls competing on girls’ sports teams stems from bigotry (not new) and that if the men among these opponents really cared about girls’ and women’s sports, they’d worry about equality instead (a somewhat different twist).
 No, really.

 Thankfully, I can’t quote the whole paywalled piece because of the limitations of fair-use laws.
 So I’ll sum up the introduction: A bunch of bad people (Donald Trump!
 Nikki Haley!) are on the pro-biological girls’ side, meaning it must be an evil position to hold, and this must be the thing influencing the high percentage of women and young people who also hold this position (since, in an unforeseen twist, young people, especially women, are taking most of their moral cues from Trump-loyalist Republicans).